mdaubie/subtitles-parser/README.md

 }
 ```

+### Upcoming features

+- New subtitles formats: MicroDVD, WebVTT, SSA, ASS
+- New tool: subtitles shifting
+- Format conversion: parse a SubRip file and serialize it as an SSA file to customize it for example
+- Format auto-detection: might be done simply on file extension, or by pattern recognition

 ### Related projects

 I am working on a web app project to handle my collection of downloaded movies and series, you can find it